-Once a reaction is generated, its details modal pops up, and the user can fill the reaction with the interacting samples and the resulting products from within the Scheme tab.
-More details about populating a reaction with samples can be found in the Details modal for reactions chapter.
+Once a reaction is generated, its details panel is displayed, and the user can fill the reaction with the interacting samples and the resulting products from within the Scheme tab.
+More details about populating a reaction with samples can be found in the Details panel for reactions chapter.

 To balance your equation, changing coefficients is still not possible, so you need multiple samples to express a single molecule when it has a coefficient more than one.
 This step is important for correct calculations of the yield.

 In the element bar, the reaction tab has the symbol .
 The number right next to the reaction symbol indicates the number of reactions within the selected collection.
 The number in parentheses shows the number of selected reactions within the collection.
 The reactions list shown in the figure above appears when the Chemotion ELN is opened if no detail level has been selected.
 When selecting the level of detail by selecting a reaction, the reactions list is reduced and the details panel appears.